 Treating chronic myeloid leukaemia (CML) with TKIs

 The TKI drugs used to treat CML come as tablets or capsules.
-You take them every day for as long as they are working.
-The three main TKI drugs currently used are:
+You usually take them every day for as long as they are working.

 Imatinib is the most commonly used TKI for CML.
 It can be used in any phase.

 Dasatinib can be used as a first treatment in the chronic phase.
-It can also be used in any phase if imatinib is causing severe side effects or is not working to control the CML.
+It can also be used in any phase if other treatments are causing severe side effects or is not working to control the CML.

 Your doctors may prescribe ponatinib if you have leukaemia cells with a gene change (mutation) called T3151.
 Only a few people with CML have this gene change in their leukaemia cells.